Jobs, careers and training for young people

-Youth Action is the local youth council for young people aged 13 to 21 and does not elect its members, all members are voluntary.
-The group works on a number of projects which includes the annual consultation of young people’s priority issues – Your Voice, Your Vote (this year tacking Knife Crime and Mental Health).
-We also continue to support the Holiday rider ticket and work with Stagecoach.
+Youth Action is the local youth council for young people aged 13 to 21, where all members are voluntary.
+The group works on a number of projects which includes the annual consultation of young people’s priority issues – Your Voice, Your Vote (this year tackling feeling safe on our streets and mental health).

 During each of the meetings we bring a number of opportunities that young people may be interested in taking part in which include national advisory groups, regional projects or local opportunities.
 So young people can get involved in making a difference and representing young people locally regionally and nationally.
 You will build skills and experience such as organisational skills, communication and problem solving which are great for your portfolio’s and CV’s as many of the skills are needed for any job.